-Overview:

-PHYS375 is a three (3) credit course that meets four hours a week.
+2 Lab Notebooks (Computation Notebook, 11 3/4" x 9 1/4", 4x4 Quad., approx. 75 sheets, bound, numbered pages that are not perforated for tearout) Overview: PHYS375 is a three (3) credit course that meets four hours a week.
 In a new configuration, it will include a substantial lecture component, so that students learn optics in a coherent fashion.
 The primary laboratory objective consists of learning physics through experimental investigation.
 Topics to be covered include electromagnetic waves, geometrical optics, polarization, interference and interferometers, diffraction, and atomic spectra.
 There will be six experiments, each lasting for two class periods, as well as lectures.
 This course will allow you to develop practical laboratory skills including experimental design and experimental uncertainty inherent in all measurement.
 You will be required to submit lab reports for each experiment completed, along with homework submitted on those weeks when a lab report is not due.

-Lectures
+There will be no final exam.

-The lectures are a required component of this class.
+Lectures: The lectures are a required component of this class.
 This is an excellent opportunity to learn optics and to make connections to your other courses (electromagnetism, quantum mechanics, etc.) and deepen your understanding of physics.
 Important topics directly related to the lab will be covered in lecture.
 Note that no student shall be allowed into the lab unless they have participated in that week's lecture.

-Computers

-Developing a working knowledge of computers in the context of physics problem solving is an important skill.
+Computers: Developing a working knowledge of computers in the context of physics problem solving is an important skill.
 You will accumulate data with a computer-based data acquisition system.
-We will provide some elementary Mathematica notebooks for use in data analysis.

-Additional information:
+You can use your software package of choice for data analysis, but expert help may only be available in Matlab/ GNU-Octave (my preference).

-Regular communication is essential in this laboratory.
+Additional information: Regular communication is essential in this laboratory.
 Besides face-to-face discussions during the required attendance on your scheduled lab day, email is the next easiest way to stay in touch.
-You are expected to check your email and the WEB page regularly for announcements.
+You are expected to check your email and the course web page regularly for announcements.

-Dropping the Course:

-Note: the last day to drop without a "W" is September 14.
+Dropping the Course: Note: the last day to drop without a "W" is September 14.
 The last day to drop with a "W" is November 9.

-Grading:

-Your final grade will be based on 1000 points determined by your lab reports, laboratory skill and homework according to the following scheme:
+Grading: Your final grade will be based on 1000 points determined by your lab reports, laboratory skill and homework according to the following scheme: